tomekl007/company-service/README.md

 2. If we are using i.e. AWS for our infrastructure we can deploy some instances in one zone(dc) i.e. europe and other in other dc to reduce probability of failure if one dc is down

-## Assumptions made
-I've created the ``CompanyRepository`` interface that is an abstraction for data storage.
-For a case of simplicity of an exercise I've implemented in-memory storage ``CompanyRepositoryInMemory`` In the production ready application the ``CompanyRepository`` interface should be implement as database backed storage.